keptn-sandbox/monday-service/README.md

 # Monday.com Service

+> :warning: DEPRECATION WARNING: This service is now deprecated and will not receive any updates.
+It is recommended that you use the Monday.com integration instructions [here](https://keptn.sh/docs/integrations) (search for `monday.com`).
+>
+> The new integration (linked above) uses the Keptn webhook service and as such, is far more flexible as you can subscribe to any Keptn event.

 This keptn service creates items on [Monday.com](https://monday.com) boards when a keptn evaluation (`sh.keptn.event.start-evaluation`) is performed.
 The service subscribes to the following keptn events:

 * `sh.keptn.events.evaluation-done`